- 2-Minute Article

-A financial professional can help you develop cost estimates for each goal — for example, establishing a retirement savings target based on projected future expenses and potential investment growth.
+A financial professional can help develop cost estimates for each goal — for example, establishing a retirement savings target based on projected future expenses and potential investment growth.
 Some goals may be hard to estimate, but even a ballpark figure helps.
 Using these totals, calculate how much to save each month to achieve the goal within your expected timeframe.

-Consider eliminating or pushing out the dates for “nice-to-have” items, so you can properly cover must-haves.
+Consider eliminating or pushing out the dates for “nice-to-have” items to properly cover must-haves.
 Remember: retirement should remain a top priority, even if a nearer-term expense like a child’s tuition seems more pressing.
 You can borrow money for college, but no one will loan money to finance your retirement.

 Automated programs allow for regularly scheduled transfers from a bank account into savings vehicles such as an HSA (for medical costs) or a 529 plan (for education costs) — making it easier to stay on track with retirement savings goals.
-For 401(k) payroll deductions, consider contributing at least as much as your employer will match, if they provide matching contributions.
-Either way, experts suggest saving 10%-15% of your annual salary for retirementi.
+For 401(k) payroll deductions, consider contributing at least as much as your employer will

-Although you might have started a retirement income plan with your financial professional already, the process of reviewing and prioritizing goals provides an opportunity to revisit future income needs.
+Although you might have started a retirement income plan with a financial professional already, the process of reviewing and prioritizing goals provides an opportunity to revisit future income needs.

-For example, you might reassess your investment mix, as people typically want to increase or shift savings into more conservative investments as they approach retirement.
+For example, consider reassessing your investment mix, as people typically want to increase or shift savings into more conservative investments as they approach retirement.
 Also, review all potential income streams, including withdrawals from retirement savings accounts, pension benefits, and Social Security.
 Look for ways to enhance income, such as delaying Social Security payout or putting a portion of savings into a guaranteed income source, like an annuity.

-Finally, don't forget to secure your plan: permanent life insurance can protect loved ones should anything happen to you, while growing cash value to tap for future expenses such as health-related costs.
+Finally, don't forget to secure your plan.
+Talk to a financial professional about whether life insurance makes sense in your plan.
+Permanent life insurance can protect loved ones should anything happen to you, while growing cash value to tap for future expenses such as health-related costs.